Transforming Agroecosystems Together

 Introducing Recodo: Exploring a new knowledge and action platform for stakeholders at the frontiers of farming and biodiversity.

-Gerid Hager, Lindsay Crockett (The International Institute for Applied Systems Analysis), Theo Simmons (Taskscape Associates)
+Lindsay Crocket (International Institute for Applied Systems Analysis), Theo Simmons (Taskscape Associates)

 Introducing the FRAMEwork Data Hub: a data accessibility tool